anuprulez/similar_galaxy_workflow/README.md

 Now, create a training sample - a vector for the workflow:
 - `filter1 → grouping1 → addvalue → join1` (training sample)
-- `add_a_column1` (a label for the above part of workflow)
+- `add_a_column1` (a label for the above part of the workflow)
 - `[ 0, 0,......, 0, 3, 5, 1, 4 ]` (`0`s are added to make up for the maximum length of the input data).

 Now, it's time for creating the label vector.
-It is multi-hot encoded vector which means that this vector is all zeros except for the position(s) of the next tools.
+It is a multi-hot encoded vector which means that this vector is all zeros except for the position(s) of the next tools.
 For example:

 - `[ 0, 0, 1, 0, 0 ]` (a label vector for tool "add_a_column1" because its position value is `2` in the dictionary.
 So, the `3`rd index of the vector is `1` and others are zeros).

 If there are multiple labels for a training sample (which happens to be the case in this work), we add `1s` to all the positions of the corresponding labels).
 - `[ 0, 1, 1, 0, 1 ]` shows a multi-hot encoded label vector.

 We create training samples and their labels in this manner and feed them to the network.
-The first layer in the network is an embedding layer which learns a dense, low dimensional vector for each training sample which are largely sparse.
+The first layer in the network is an embedding layer which learns a dense, low dimensional vector for each training sample which is sparse.
 These dense, low dimensional vectors are then fed into the LSTM layer.
 Dropout is added between layers in order to avoid overfitting which happens when the learning (prediction performance) becomes better on training data and stops/saturates on test (unseen) data.

 ## Data distribution